 |WARREN MACKENZIE, Potter

 I developed this site in homage to Warren.
 I am not a potter, just a person who appreciates the struggle between function and form in design.
 I started this site to share what I believe is Warren's perspective on functional pottery.
-It is important that a visitor recognize this is only what I can distill from a few books I read, not necessarily Warren's actual philosophy.
+It is important that a visitor recognize this is only what I can distill from a few books and encourage everyone to read any material you can find.

 It is this 'functional' aspect that first and foremost has become the legacy of Warren.
 How a bowl or cup will function: graceful, balanced, expressive, the anti-thesis of our throw-away, cookie-cutter, commercialized lives.
 At a time when it was important for artists to differentiate themselves, regardless of the media, Warren stands as an artist non-ego.